Highpoint2000/webserver-logger/README.md

 ## Version 1.7b (only works from web server version 1.3.5!!!)

-- Scanner CSV Log File can be downloaded again via the Download Button
+- Scanner CSV Log File can be downloaded again via the Download button (requires Scanner Plugin Version from 3.4)

 ## Installation notes: